 How iDiagnostics Compares with Alternative Technologies

-Why We Are Asking for your Support
+Why We Are Asking for Your Support

-It appears that the acquisition of the iDiagnostics technology by a large firm would produce one more costly diagnostic system, which the majority of population will not be able to afford.
+It appears that the acquisition of the iDiagnostics technology by a large firm would produce one more costly diagnostic system, which the majority of population would not be able to afford.
 Indeed, the goal of large firms is to generate maximum income for their shareholders.
 It would be against their rules to sell iDiagnostics at a price that is significantly lower than the current market price for similar systems.

 The involvement of venture or angel capital firms appears to be even less efficient than the possible acquisition of the iDiagnostics by a large firm.
 Unfortunately, the rate of success for typical venture/angel capital firm is less than 5%, meaning that just one company, which is successful, should cover losses incurred by 19 unsuccessful startups that did not make it to the market.